slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 - Eliminates dropped frames during startup
 - Ensures smooth playback from the first frame
 - Better user experience with no audio gaps
+- Works seamlessly with PID controller for smooth transition

 **Implementation Notes:**
 - Pre-fill should be integrated into `PlayoutEngine._play_audio_segment()`
-- Should work seamlessly with the adaptive pacing system
+- Should work seamlessly with the PID adaptive pacing system
-- May need to coordinate with Tower's buffer status endpoint
+- Coordinate with Tower's `/tower/buffer` endpoint (already available via PID controller)
 - Should have a timeout/safety limit to prevent infinite pre-fill
-- Could be combined with PID controller for smooth transition
+- PID controller will handle smooth transition from pre-fill to normal pacing

+---

+## 🔧 Stability & Performance

 ### Graceful Shutdown with Offline Announcement